karoteeni110/Finnish-verb-derivation/README.md

 Finnish verb guesser (Alpha testing V0.0.1)

-Disclaimer: This README is a draft, and contains my gibberish.
+Disclaimer: This README is a draft and may contain my gibberish.
 Please see [the final report](https://www.overleaf.com/read/xrgvwyvcmvhg
 ) for information.